-‘A Valediction: Forbidding Mourning’ was written for Donne’s wife Anne in either 1611 or 1612.
+This poem was written for Donne’s wife Anne in either 1611 or 1612.
 It was penned before he left on a trip to Europe.
-It was not published until after his death, appearing in the collection Songs and Sonnets.
-The poem is divided into sets of four lines, or quatrains.
+It was not published until after his death, appearing in the collection Songs and Sonnets. ”A Valediction: Forbidding Mourning’ is divided into sets of four lines, or quatrains.

 Donne has also structured this piece with a consistent pattern of rhyme, following the scheme of abab.
 In regards to meter, Donne chose to use iambic tetrameter.
 This means that each line contains four sets of two beats.
 Generally, the first of these is unstressed and the second stressed.